How to Grow Cannabis Indoors: A Guide to Getting Started

 Earth

-Soilless (aka Hydroponics)
+Without Soil (aka Hydroponics)

-Step 6: Determine What to Grow Your Cannabis in
+Step 6: Determine What to Grow Your Cannabis In

-Step 7: Give your Cannabis Plants Nutrients
+Step 7: Give Your Cannabis Plants Nutrients

 • Nitrogen (N)